Best electric bikes 2025: Assisted bikes for road, gravel, commuting and more

 Reasons to avoid

-✅ You want good range: The in-built battery's range is decent and you can add a range extender too
+You want good range: The built-in battery's range is decent and you can add a range extender too

-One of the most affordable electric gravel bikes on the market, we love how customisable the CGR AL e is, allowing you to choose every component from drivetrain to wheels, tyres and touchpoints so you can build the exact bike you want.
-There are Sport and Enthusiast builds available with Shimano groupsets and Mavic wheels.
+Launched in June 2025 and one of the most affordable electric gravel bikes on the market, we love how customisable the Allgrit is.
+It allows you to choose every component from drivetrain to wheels, tyres and touchpoints and even custom frame colours so you can build the exact bike you want.

 Best electric gravel bike